AilabUdineGit/BeGan-KP-master/README.md

 ## Dataset and Data Preprocessing
 Kp20k dataset is used to train both Generator (G) and Discriminator (D).
 Dataset is composed by +500k sample documents, each consisting of a scientific abstracts and the related KPs.
-To preprocess the data run
+To preprocess the data run:
 ```terminal
 python3 preprocess.py -data_dir data/kp20k_separated -remove_eos -include_peos -sample_size 2000
 ```